 Home Décor

 So you’ve just decked out your living room with a fresh coat of paint or some new statement pieces of furniture, opting for a navy blue color scheme.
-Navy blue can have a variety of effects, at once feeling inviting, formal, and natural, making it a great choice for a color scheme.
-But you can’t fill a room with just one color, so you need to be aware of what colors go with navy blue home decor, then you can properly complement the baseline color scheme of the space.
+Navy blue decor can have a variety of effects, at once feeling inviting, formal, and natural, making it an excellent choice for a color scheme.
+But you can’t fill a room with just one color, so you need to be aware of what colors go with navy blue home decor; then, you can adequately complement the baseline color scheme of the space.
+We’ve put together this blog to explain some of the renowned navy blue color combinations and give examples of the items you can use to incorporate them and truly bring out the best in your newly decorated space.

 Red and Navy Blue might be for You